ChuuniMage/krzysztophor/utilities/roleUtils.md

       return runningCounter === matchGoal;
     }
  ```
-`memberHasAllRolesById` and `MemberHasAnyRoleByName` have been retained, with the following improvements:\
+`memberHasAllRolesById` and `MemberHasAnyRoleByName` have been retained, with the following improvements:
-- Instead of converting the map of role objects to an array, it has stayed a map.
+- Letting the map of user Roles stay a map, instead of converting to an array.
 - Instead of nested `for` loops, instead we use two `.forEach()` method calls, which are identical for our purposes.
 This has reduced the amount of clutter & boilerplate needed to implement both functions.